c2FmZQ/c2FmZQ/README.md

-# Stingle Server
+# Kringle Server

-Stingle-server is an API server that's compatible with the Stingle Photos app (https://github.com/stingle/stingle-photos-android) published by [stingle.org](https://stingle.org).
+Kringle-server is an API server that's compatible with the Stingle Photos app (https://github.com/stingle/stingle-photos-android) published by [stingle.org](https://stingle.org).

 This project is **not** associated with stingle.org.
 This is not the code used